Windmill at Water Mill (James Corwith Grist Windmill)

 | County / Town | Suffolk County – Town of Southampton |

-| Operated Until | c.
-1887 |
+| Operated Until | Late 19th century |

-| Current Use | Part of the Water Mill Museum complex |
+| Current Use | Historic landmark on the Water Mill Museum campus |

-| Listed on NRHP | December 27, 1978 (Ref #78001919) |
+| Listed on NRHP | December 27, 1978 (Ref. #78001919) |

-| Maintained By | Water Mill Museum |
+| Stewardship | Water Mill Museum |